-- Yeast dough rises 25 to 50 percent faster at high altitudes.
+- Yeast dough rises 25 to 50% faster at high altitudes.
 Begin checking the dough halfway through the rising time listed in the recipe.

 - Dough dries out faster at high altitudes.
-When it’s ready to proof you can lightly oil the top of the dough and cover with plastic wrap sprayed with cooking spray.
+When it’s ready to proof, lightly oil the top of the dough, and cover with plastic wrap sprayed with cooking spray.

 Favorite Yeast Bread Recipes